-- 6.31 The PWIFB established under the PWIO is responsible for administering the PWIF.
+6.29 The PWIFB established under the PWIO is responsible for administering the PWIF.
 Employees who are owed wages, wages in lieu of notice, severance payment, pay for untaken annual leave and pay for untaken statutory holidays by their insolvent employers may apply for ex gratia payment from the PWIF in accordance with the PWIO.
-The PWIF is mainly financed by a levy on business registration certificates. - 6.32 The LD provides administrative support to the PWIFB, verifies applications and approves ex gratia payment from the PWIF.
-In 2019, we received 3 171 applications and processed 2 865 applications from employees who were owed wages and other statutory entitlements due to business cessation and sought relief from the PWIF, with ex gratia payment of \$83.1 million made.
-A breakdown of applications received by economic sector was shown in Figure 6.5.
+The PWIF is mainly financed by a levy on business registration certificates.

-6.33 By providing a safety net for employees affected by business closures, the PWIF plays an important role in maintaining harmonious labour relations and social stability.
+- 6.30 The LD provides administrative support to the PWIFB, verifies applications and approves ex gratia payment from the PWIF.
+In 2020, we received 3 020 applications and processed 2 753 applications from employees who were owed wages and other statutory entitlements due to business cessation and sought relief from the PWIF, with ex gratia payment of \$78.5 million made.
+A breakdown of applications received by economic sector is shown in Figure 6.5. - 6.31 By providing a safety net for employees affected by business closures, the PWIF plays an important role in maintaining good labour relations and social stability.
 Both the LD and the PWIFB attach great importance to protecting the PWIF from possible abuse.
 To this end, stringent vetting procedures are in place to process all applications.
 An inter-departmental task force has been formed by representatives of the LD, the Commercial Crime Bureau of the Hong Kong Police Force, the Official Receiver's Office and the Legal Aid Department to take concerted actions against suspected fraudulent cases.